Understanding mortgage interest and how it’s calculated

 When it comes to taking out a mortgage, your choice is not limited to repayment or interest-only.
 You can also decide the type of mortgage you wish to go for, which will affect the amount of mortgage interest you’ll pay.
 The three most common types of mortgage are:

-The interest rate you pay remains the same for the introductory period of the mortgage, commonly two or five years.
+With a fixed-rate mortgage, the interest rate remains the same throughout the entire deal period.
+This is typically two to five years, although it is possible to get 10-year fixed rates too.
 This means you’ll know exactly what your monthly repayments are each month, making it easier to budget.

 For more information, see our guide on how to choose the right type of mortgage.